djeada/Numpy-Tutorials/notes/5_reshaping_arrays.md

  [3 6]]
 ```

-Explanation:

 - These additional methods provide more flexibility in manipulating array dimensions, allowing for complex data transformations required in various computational tasks.
-- **Practical Use Case:** Transposing and swapping axes are commonly used in data preprocessing steps, such as preparing data for matrix multiplication or reorienting image data for different processing pipelines.
+- Transposing and swapping axes are commonly used in data preprocessing steps, such as preparing data for matrix multiplication or reorienting image data for different processing pipelines.

 ### Summary Table for Manipulating Dimensions